COVID-19 (Coronavirus) Updates

 While we are working hard to fulfill as many orders the same day, we want to set proper expectations across our entire merchant base and fulfillment network.

 We appreciate your patience during these times, and our mission to provide you and your customers world-class fulfillment will not change.

 USPS shared that due to issues working with worldwide postal services for international shipments, they are implementing a Temporary Service Suspension to countries that are no longer able to process or deliver international mail or services originating from the United States due to service disruptions related to the COVID-19 pandemic.

-Note: The service suspension will become effective on Friday, April 3, 2020.
-This applies to DHL, UPS Mail Innovations, and other consolidators as well.
+Note: The service suspension is in effect as of Friday, April 3, 2020.
+This applies to all Standard services, including DHL eCommerce, UPS Mail Innovations, and other consolidators as well.